theapache64/tracktor/README.md

 ## How to use? 🤔

 - Install the latest APK from [releases](https://github.com/theapache64/tracktor/releases) 📥
-- Add to list by enter GitHub `username`
+- Add him/her to the list by entering the GitHub `username`
 - Done 👍

-*Now you can see whatever he do including his last know activity*
+*Now you can see whatever he does 😜*

 ## Built With 🛠